sourcecred/docs/docs/setup/plugins/initiatives.md

 ]
 ```

-Next, we specify we want to use Initiatives, by adding the following.
+Next, we specify we want to use Initiatives, by adding an `initiatives` object.

 ```js
 [